bakouze/g-boulanger/content/blog/20250623_atomic_habits.md

 ### 1. **Cue**: Make it Obvious

 I started identifying my bad habits by mapping out my daily actions and rating them as good (+), neutral (=), or bad (-).
 Then I began using **habit stacking**: placing a new habit right after an existing one.
-For instance, I started doing strength training *after* my daily bike commute — turning a routine into a trigger.
+For instance, I started doing strength training *after* my daily bike commute,  turning a routine into a trigger.

 ### 2. **Craving**: Make it Attractive

 What really struck me was that **we crave not the reward itself but the anticipation**.
-Just like when I research something I want to buy — I enjoy the search more than the purchase.
+Just like when I research something I want to buy, I enjoy the search more than the purchase.
 Clear suggests surrounding ourselves with people who embody the habits we want.
 That’s been true for me.
 Just spending time with people who value health, consistency, or curiosity makes me more like them.

 ### 3. **Response**: Make it Easy

 The **2-minute rule** changed everything.
 I stopped over-optimizing and started *showing up*.
-Just doing a habit — even for 2 minutes — helps keep the momentum alive.
+Just doing a habit, even for 2 minutes, helps keep the momentum alive.
 "The better is the enemy of the good" became a mantra.

 ### 4. **Reward**: Make it Satisfying

-We all crave instant gratification — but healthy habits often only pay off later.
+We all crave instant gratification, but healthy habits often only pay off later.
 Creating a **habit tracker** helped me stay consistent.
 Even something as simple as checking off a box brings a small reward.
 And for me, **accountability** really works.
 Knowing that someone might ask me how things are going pushes me to stick with it.

 ---